erikeldridge/item-network/README.md

 - add "created by" attribute to show item page
 - add "leave a comment" placeholder text to comment box
 - show a user's activity on the show user page
+- define an "owner id hash" field on editable models that can be checked w/o reading the db
+- redirect to show item page after item creation